Gut Health and Pain – Part 1: Know Your Gut

 Part 1 – Know your Gut

-To understand the importance of our gut and the role it plays in our health and wellbeing, it’s important to first get to know your gut – what it is, what it does, why it matters and how it relates to pain.
+To understand the importance of our gut and the role it plays in our health and wellbeing, it is important to get to know our gut – what it is, what it does, why it matters and how it relates to pain.
 In this article we will discuss:

 - What is your gut?